 A mother hearing French’s siren song: Sarah Magro.
 Her son, Isaac, who’s the same age as Clara, also has Autism and attends the same pre-school and therapy clinic.
 Magro, a registered nurse, saw Clara’s progress with Lunadoil firsthand – Clara was starting to talk.
 “Finding something to help Isaac be able to say what he’s thinking was what we were looking for.”

-After meeting with Isaac’s developmental pediatrician and regular pediatrician, the Magros got the green light to start him on Lunidoil last December.
+After meeting with Isaac’s developmental pediatrician and regular pediatrician, the Magros got the green light to start him on Lunidoil in December 2018.
 Within a month, the team that works with Isaac – several speech, occupational and behavior therapists – started noticing changes.
 He began following directions, directives he’d never even acknowledged in the past.
 This opened the door for expanding his therapies.

-Plus, Magro says, “The Lunadoil made him so much more aware of what was happening around him, and the people around him.”
+“The Lunadoil made him so much more aware of what was happening around him, and the people around him,” Magro says.
 A downside, “With his increased awareness, he notices stuff he doesn’t like more now, too.”

-As word started circulating about Clara’s success with Lunadoil, French was introduced to Mindy Bittle, whose 11-year-old son Wyatt had been using CBD oil since 2017.
+As word circulated about Clara’s success with Lunadoil, French was introduced to Mindy Bittle, whose 11-year-old son Wyatt had been using CBD oil since 2017.
 “We had a lot of reciprocal information to share,” Bittle says.

 At some point, Wyatt, who’s also been diagnosed with Autism, began displaying self-injuring behaviors, leading the Bittles to put him on the prescription medication, Abilify.
 The drug sent him into liver failure.
-Bittle began asking her son’s doctors about using a CBD tincture.
-Eventually, she received the go-ahead to move Wyatt from prescription medications to CBD.
+Bittle began asking her son’s doctors about using a CBD tincture for treating Autism.
+Eventually, she received the go-ahead.
 Two years in, he plateaued.
-After meeting French, Bittle switched Wyatt to Lunadoil two months ago.
+After meeting French, Bittle switched Wyatt to Lunadoil.
 His communication and interaction levels have noticeably improved, as has his willingness to try new things.

 “Between different therapies and CBD, it’s definitely a collaborative effort,” Bittle says of his treatment path.
 “I firmly believe CBD has enabled him not to be on any other medication.
 And I’d much rather give him an herbal extract than something somebody cooked up in a pharmacy.”